BCSPL Frequently Asked Questions

 CMFSC is proud of our line up of Technical Staff and Team Coaches.
 Many of our coaches have vast playing and coaching experience at the top levels of the game in Canada.
 There are also a number of them who have played for the club in the past and understand the standards and playing style that CMFSC desires.Click here to view our Technical Staff and Team Coaches.

-The fee for the 2005 Born Intake Season Spring 2017 to December 2017 is $850 (one-time-fee).
+The fee for the 2009 Born Intake Season Spring 2021 to December 2021 is $1,395 and will include the kit.
 This fee will be required to be paid by no later than April 15th and the link for registration provided to the team, once selected.

-Evaluations take place between February 6th and March 1st for the 2005 born players.Click here to view the 2005 Intake Evaluation Page
+Evaluations take place during February of 2021 for 2009 born players.Click here to view the 2009 Intake Evaluation Page

 Yes, the players will train throughout the Spring from April to June and play exhibition games and or tournaments in preparation for September.